Expedition 65 Crew Preps for Science-Packed Cargo Dragon

-Category: Space Hits: 2Expedition 65 astronauts (from right) Megan McArthur, Akihiko Hoshide, Shane Kimbrough and Mark Vande Hei share a light moment aboard the space station.
+Category: Space Hits: 12Expedition 65 astronauts (from right) Megan McArthur, Akihiko Hoshide, Shane Kimbrough and Mark Vande Hei share a light moment aboard the space station.

 New science, supplies and solar arrays are packed inside the SpaceX Cargo Dragon vehicle as it orbits toward the International Space Station.
 Two cosmonauts are also cleaning up following a successful spacewalk early Wednesday.